matin-nouri/DDoS-Rocket/README.md

 # DDoS Rocket
-What about a Rocket Launcher which attack local networks using Socket?
+What about a Rocket Launcher which attack machines using Socket?
+This Program uses